-The Corporation's main exposure is to the potential loss from the non-viability or insolvency of the members of the DIS that is considered to be a loss event.
-The Corporation's objective is to hold a Fund which is sufficient to withstand such a scenario.
 Proposals are being developed for the Special Resolution Regime ("SRR") in Bermuda to enhance the current framework for the resolution of non-viable or insolvent financial institutions that may also be members of the DIS.
 The Corporation is taking an active position in the formation of these proposals.
-As these proposals are in progress, the Corporation is unable to reasonably assess the target level of the Fund that is required to achieve the Corporation's objective.
-As at the year end, the Fund may not be sufficient to cover the Corporation's current exposure to a loss event and it is likely that the Fund will remain underfunded for the foreseeable future.
-The Fund is to be funded through the accumulation of retained earnings.
+As these proposals are in progress, the Corporation will continue to assess the target level of the Fund that is required to achieve the Corporation's objective.
+The Corporation has set a long-term target fund level of approximately 15% of covered deposits, which currently represents a target fund level of \$140 million.